ut33/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
-Why?**
+Why?** Yes, because if the "clear" action is state 1, the memory will be cleared on our way to read/write to memory.

 **b.
-Why is the code here all in the setup() functions and not in the loop() functions?**
+Why is the code here all in the setup() functions and not in the loop() functions?** Since only one operation (R/W/C) is performed at each switch state it would be inefficient to have everything in loop().

 **c.
-How many byte-sized data samples can you store on the Atmega328?**
+How many byte-sized data samples can you store on the Atmega328?** 1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
-How about analog data from the I2C devices?**
+How about analog data from the I2C devices?** Since the analog input ranges from 0 to 1023, and each byte of the EEPROM has a range of 0 to 255, divide by 4.
+For the I2C

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**